RIDA in Operation

 What does a RIDA engagement cost?

-Diagnostic deployments range from $2,000 to $35,000 depending on scope.
+Structural Diagnostics range from $2,000 to $35,000 depending on scope.
 Architecture projects, which install governed decision rules, range from $45,000 to $200,000.
 Ongoing governance retainers range from $5,000 to $30,000 per month.

-Begin the Engagement
+Begin the engagement

 Every finding above began with a structural question nobody had formally asked.